56th Academy Awards: Presenters and performers

-The following individuals, listed in order of appearance, presented awards or performed musical numbers.
+The following individuals, listed in order of appearance, presented awards or performed musical numbers:

 Ceremony information

 In September 1983, the Academy hired film producer Jack Haley Jr. to produce the telecast for the third time.
 "We are excited to have Jack Haley Jr. back on the Academy Awards program this year," said AMPAS President Gene Allen in a press release announcing the selection.
 "We know that his outstanding talents will ensure an innovative and entertaining approach to the presentation of the Oscar."
 That same month, it was announced that comedian and The Tonight Show Starring host Johnny Carson would preside over emceeing duties for the 1984 ceremony.
-Allen explained the decision to hire Carson saying, "In past years, Johnny has been a vital element in the ever-increasing success and popularity of the Oscar presentations.
+Allen explained the decision to hire Carson, saying, "In past years, Johnny has been a vital element in the ever-increasing success and popularity of the Oscar presentations.
 We are extremely pleased that we will be able to draw once again on his wit and charisma to host this special entertainment event."

 Several other people were involved with the production of the ceremony.
-Musician Quincy Jones served as musical director for the ceremony where he conducted an overture performed by the orchestra at the beginning of the show.
-Former child actress Shirley Temple made a special appearance at the beginning of the telecast to discuss her memories of the 7th ceremony in 1935 where she received the Academy Juvenile Award.
+Musician Quincy Jones served as musical director for the ceremony, where he conducted an overture performed by the orchestra at the beginning of the show.
+Former child actress Shirley Temple made a special appearance at the beginning of the telecast to discuss her memories of the 7th ceremony in 1935, where she received the Academy Juvenile Award.
 Singers Sammy Davis Jr. and Liza Minnelli performed "There's No Business Like Show Business" at the conclusion of the telecast.
 Marty Pasetta served as director for the telecast.
 Notably, this was the first Oscars ceremony where the voting rules were announced at the end of the telecast as opposed to the beginning.

 Box office performance of Best Picture nominees

 At the time of the nominations announcement on February 16, the combined gross of the five Best Picture nominees at the US box office was $151 million.
-Terms of Endearment was the highest earner among the Best Picture nominees with $72.9 million in the domestic box office receipts.
+Terms of Endearment was the highest earner among the Best Picture nominees, with $72.9 million in domestic box office receipts.
 The film was followed by The Big Chill ($52.5 million), The Right Stuff ($15.7 million), Tender Mercies ($8.44 million), and The Dresser ($562,623).